demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Owen3H-IntroTweaks/README.md

     > Essentially, you no longer need to restart.
 Use **LethalConfig** to instantly see your changes.
 <p>

-- Added new `fVersionTextOffset` adjust the Y (up/down) position of the version text.
+- Added new `fVersionTextOffset` option to adjust the Y (up/down) position of the version text.
   - You should use this option when the text appears out of place due to a multi-line or aspect ratio issue.
 <p>